Stable Start Program

 Students are expected to:

-- Attend on campus at Tone Road Wangaratta for 1 practical assessment day in either April, July or September (7 hours), compulsory attendance.
+- Attend on campus at Tone Road Wangaratta for 1 practical assessment day (7 hours) in either April, July or September (Compulsory).

-- Attend weekly webinars (5 webinars x 1 hour) over 5 weeks - 80% attendance required.
+- Attend weekly webinars (1 hour) over 5 weeks.
+A minimum of 80% attendance is required.

 Before you begin